 On Apple’s iOS or Google’s Android devices, user can turn off the tracking mechanisms or use AdBlock browser plug-in by Eyeo provider on web-based systems like Internet browser.

-Look like this topic is hot now, found another article related to same topic – “Local Businesses: Facebook Now Offers Stalkerish Ads That Target Nearby Customers” by Kim Lachance Shandrow from Entrepreneur Magazine.
+Look like this topic is hot now, found another article related to the same topic – “Local Businesses: Facebook Now Offers Stalkerish Ads That Target Nearby Customers” by Kim Lachance Shandrow from Entrepreneur Magazine.